guming/browserOnly/README.md

-# BrowserBee 🐝
+# BrowserOnly 🐦
 *Your in-browser AI assistant.
 Control the web with natural language.*

 [![Join our Discord](https://img.shields.io/badge/Discord-Join%20Chat-7289da?logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/g42ww3wn)

 https://github.com/user-attachments/assets/209c7042-6d54-4fce-92a7-ddf8519156c6

-BrowserBee is a privacy-first open source Chrome extension that lets you control your browser using natural language.
+BrowserOnly is a privacy-first open source Chrome extension that lets you control your browser using natural language.
 It combines the power of an LLM for instruction parsing & planning, and Playwright for robust browser automation to accomplish tasks.

-Since BrowserBee runs entirely within your browser (with the exception of the LLM), it can safely interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
+Since BrowserOnly runs entirely within your browser (with the exception of the LLM), it can safely interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
 This makes it more convenient for personal use than other "browser use" type products out there.

 ## 🎲 Features